Trump demands payroll tax cut while GOP eyes benefit cuts for unemployed

 If the White House and Senate GOP priorities make it into the bill, the legislation would effectively cut taxes for people who have jobs while cutting benefits for the unemployed.

-McConnell is expected to introduce an approximately $1 trillion stimulus bill in coming days that will include a limited extension of the federal unemployment benefits approved by Congress in March.
+McConnell is expected to introduce a roughly $1 trillion stimulus bill in coming days that will include a limited extension of the federal unemployment benefits approved by Congress in March.
 Those benefits are set to expire as soon as this week.

 Republicans are seeking to curb the current infusion of federal spending on unemployment benefits as they try to constrain the overall cost of the relief package, which is likely to include expensive priorities such as state aid and school funding, among other urgent policies to deal with the pandemic.